LondonStory/Twitter-Analysis/README.md

-# Twitter-Analysis
+# Twitter analysis

-Codes &amp; notebooks to scrape tweets and analyse their contents and accounts' metadata.
+Codes and notebooks to scrape tweets, accounts' metadata and analyse textual contents by employing standard NLP pipelines.

 Contents: